marcgeurts/checker/docs/tasks/brunch.md

 *Default: 'build'*

-This option specify which task you want to run.
+This option specify which will task you want to run.
 This option is set to `build` by default.
 This means that will run the `build` task.

 ### env

-*Default: 'production'*
+*Default: null*

-This option specify which format you want to compile your assets.
+This option specify which will format you want to compile your assets.
 E.g: `--env production`.
 You can specify the env you set up in your config file.

 ### jobs

-*Default: 4*
+*Default: null*

-This option specify experimental multi-process support.
+This option specify which will experimental multi-process support.
 May improve compilation speed of large projects.
 Try different WORKERS amount to see which one works best for your system.